osilander/203.311/Week4/Week4.md

 ### Software Installation

-`conda` installs software packages using what is called a *recipe*, and these recipes are contained in places called *channels*.
+`mamba` installs software packages using what is called a *recipe*, and these recipes are contained in places called *channels*.
 Most recipes for bioinformatic software are contained in the [bioconda](https://bioconda.github.io "bioconda docs") channel, which currently has recipes for more than 7000 software packages.

 Let's try to install some software packages now.